Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/development/contributing/developing-for-efss.md

 ## Clientside

-We assume that your EFSS uses an UI composed of javascript and html.
+We assume that your EFSS uses an UI composed of JavaScript and HTML.
 The user interface of your Plugin needs to embedd sciebo RDS as an html iFrame.
 We recommend using the builtin configuration management tools of your EFSS UI to manage the URL for the iFrame.
 This will make adminstration less of a hassle.
 The sciebo RDS interface uses the [`window.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) function of the JavaScript standard library to communicate with the parent `window` object.
 This is where your EFSS UI and your Plugin live.
-You need to implement different [window.addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)s on the Plugin side to react to different events emitted by the iframe:
+You need to implement different [window.addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)s on the Plugin side to react to different events emitted by the Sciebo RDS iFrame:

 | eventname        | data | description                                                                                                             |
 |------------------|------|-------------------------------------------------------------------------------------------------------------------------|